queueit/react-native-queue-it/README.md

 ```

 ## Usage
+To use this library, you first have to make sure your integration method is **KnownUser**.
 To protect parts of your application you'll need to make a `QueueIt.run` call and await it's result.
 Once the async call completes, the user has gone through the queue and you get a **QueueITToken** for this session.